drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 1. Type "dev containers:"
 1. Select "Dev Containers: Rebuild and Reopen in Container"

+The Drasi Dev Container may take some time to initialize because it needs to download multiple images, install PostgreSQL, and install Drasi and its dependencies.

 You will also need a way to run SQL commands against your PostgresSQL database to create tables and add/update/delete data.
 Some options include:
 - [pgAdmin](https://www.pgadmin.org/) if you want a GUI